 Originally a US based site, Bingo.com crossed over to the UK when online gambling became a bit of an issue Stateside.
 Since then they're had more platforms than Clapham Junction.
 Starting life on Aberrant Software they tried Cozy Games before joining The Maria Bingo Network on Virtue Fusion.
 In 2015 Bingo.com, Unibet and Maria created their own platform with Relax Gaming.

-Games wise you'll find a number of rooms that offer 90 and 75 ball games.
-These include The Grand, The Mystery, Supersonic, Glamour Hall and All Stars .
+Login to Bingo.com and you will find 90 and 75 ball games.
+These include The Grand, The Mystery, Supersonic, Glamour Hall and All Stars.
 Note that Bingo.com does attract European visitors so you may find some of the prizes and ticket costs are displayed in Euros.
 The site also shares rooms with it's sister brand at Unibet.
 Considering Bingo.com isn't on the usual Dragonfish or Virtue Fusion platforms the bingo rooms are quite active.
 Ticket prices start from around 5p and there are decent sized pots and jackpots on offer.